113ll3/Ibmclouddocscli/idt/eclipsetools.md

 ## Creating a server with Cloud Enterprise Federation

-IBM Eclipse Tools for IBM Cloud supports Cloud Enterprise Federation, a single sign-on service that enables users to securely access cloud services.
+IBM Eclipse Tools for IBM Cloud support Cloud Enterprise Federation, a single sign-on service that enables users to securely access cloud services.
 With Cloud Enterprise Federation, you can enable a custom third-party authentication that is provided by your own organization, without the standard login authentication, for other users to securely access applications.

 Cloud Enterprise Federation authenticates a set of users to access cloud services.
 After you enable Cloud Enterprise Federation, your users receive authentication for cloud-enabled applications through the single sign-on option.
 Users must select the single sign-on option to create a server in the Eclipse workbench and log-in with the organization log-in and password.
 After you enable Cloud Enterprise Federation, the traditional Cloud User ID and password in Eclipse Tools is no longer used to authenticate users.

 1. In IBM Eclipse Tools for IBM Cloud, select **File > New > Other...**.
 2. Select **Server > Server > Next**.
 3. From the tree, select **IBM > IBM Cloud > Next**.
-4. Select the **Use a one-time password to login (SSO)** check box.
+4. Select the **Use a one-time password to log in (SSO)** check box.
 5. A hyperlink appears in the log-in dialog.
 Click the hyperlink to open the Cloud authentication page.
 6. Enter your email address and your intended password.
 7. After a successful log-in, you are provided with a one-time passcode.
 Copy this passcode into the Passcode: field of Eclipse Tools for Cloud New Server dialog.